-Diwali is the Indian “festival of lights,” a holiday that celebrates the triumph of good over evil.
-Though technically religious, it’s also become a cultural event in North America—celebrated with sweets and special foods.
-Learn about Diwali, when it occurs, and common traditions.
+Diwali is the Indian “festival of lights”—a holiday that celebrates the triumph of good over evil.
+This year, Diwali will be celebrated on November 14.
+Though technically religious, it’s also become a cultural event in North America that’s celebrated with sweets and special foods.
+Learn about Diwali, when it occurs, and common traditions!

 Diwali (also called Divali or Deepavali) is a “festival of lights” that celebrates the triumph of light over dark and good over evil, and the blessings of victory, freedom, and enlightenment.
 The name comes from Sanksrit dipavali, meaning “row of lights.”
 On the night of Diwali, celebrants light dozens of candles and clay lamps (called diyas), placing them throughout their homes and in the streets to light up the dark night.